 The girls had a great time in the playground, which wasn’t too busy.
-Sadly we didn’t have time for the Horrible Histories maze this time, but you can read about it in my Horrible Histories at Warwick Castle review.
+Sadly we didn’t have time for the Horrible Histories maze this time, despite extending our visit by staying at the Warwick Castle Knights Lodge.
+But you can read about it in my Horrible Histories at Warwick Castle review.
 We did make it to the Great Hall and State Rooms.
 Lia got rather into the game of poker that the waxworks were playing.
 She has rather a good poker face, don’t you think?

 The Knight’s Village is a themed accommodation area right next to the Castle grounds.
-There are bell tents and wooden lodges and we stayed in a lodge.
+There are bell tents and wooden lodges and we stayed in a Warwick Castle Knights Lodge.
 This allowed us to make the most of the experience, staying for longer and getting into the atmosphere of the castle.

-The accommodation is fairly basic but there is a television, tea and coffee making facilities and free WiFi.
+Accommodation in Warwick Castle Knights Lodges is fairly basic, but there is a television, tea and coffee making facilities and free WiFi.
 We were all very comfortable in our lodge and slept well.
 The accommodation is completely in keeping with the ethos of Warwick Castle and added to the authenticity of the experience.

 Dinner and breakfast